 Remove the Old Hardwood Flooring

 Remove all the furniture from the room.
 Remove the baseboards to determine if the hardwood flooring goes under the wall.
 If so, you will need to cut the old hardwood planks at the wall edge.
 If you are removing parquet hardwood flooring, use a glue dissolver to melt off old glue stuck to the sub-floor.

-Allow the hardwood floor to settle for 24 hours, then replace furniture in the room.
+Allow the floor to settle for 24 hours before you return the furniture to the room.